 The Royal Stars each have an angel assigned to them as protectors of the directions .
 Regulus is associated with the healing Archangel Raphael, the watcher of the North.
 Fomalhaut, is identified with the Archangel Gabriel, the watcher of the South.
 Aldebaran is assigned the Archangel Michael, the watcher of the East.; to Antares, the Archangel Oriel, the watcher of the West.

-The simple point, easily missed, is that we cannot ignore the cosmology that lead to the astrology we practise.
-It is not crucial to understand it literally at all, but neither can we neglect such a powerful archetypal system.
+The simple point, easily missed, is that we cannot profitably ignore the cosmology that informs astrology.
+It is not crucial to understand it literally at all.

 The stars can be guides to us, but we must not lose sight of the ultimate goal.
 The Neo Pythagorean schema below provides a heightened knowledge of the spheres insofar as it offers ways in which we can actively participate in the harmonies of the spheres.